curl_ws_meta - Man Page

 CURLWS_TEXT

-The buffer contains text data.
+This is a message with text data.
 Note that this makes a difference to WebSocket but libcurl itself does not make any verification of the content or precautions that you actually receive valid UTF-8 content.

 CURLWS_BINARY

-This is binary data.
+This is a message with binary data.

 CURLWS_CONT

 This is not the final fragment of the message, it implies that there is another fragment coming as part of the same message.
+The application must reassemble the fragments to receive the complete message.

 Protocols